 What does working virtually mean?
-One of the first questions we are usually asked is where are we based.
+One of the first questions Blue Ninja are usually asked is where are we based.
 The second question is what does virtual mean.
 In the world of working virtually, or remotely from an office, location is almost secondary now to the ability to deliver.

 Location does matter in business but as businesses move towards fully online systems the requirement to be on-site to provide administrative support is reducing.